TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 Exactly ten lines of scala if you ignore the whitespace.

 #### Build it
-OK.
-Since we're using the sbt scalajs plugin, we can now run a one-line command to build our JS file:
+Since we're using the sbt scala.js plugin, we can now run a one-line command to build our JS file:

 ```bash
 $ sbt fullOptJS
 ```

-This will generate an optimized `.js` file in your `target` folder.
-If the name of your project is `hello-world`, your file will be named `/target/scala-2.12/hello-world-opt.js`.
+This will generate our `.js` file in the `target` folder.
+If the name of the project is `hello-world`, the file will be named `/target/scala-2.12/hello-world-opt.js`.
 Because we used `fullOptJS` to fully optimize the JS, it should've been minimized into javascript gibberish:

 ```javascript